 (e) any other tasks which, in the discretion of the Commission, are deemed appropriate and are not plainly irrelevant to the investigation; and

-(f) if an investigator does not perform one or more of the requirements in 118 CMR 5.03(1)(a) through (d), the investigator shall detail in the Investigation Report why the requirement was not met and the Commission shall determine whether said requirement(s) is material to the investigation.
+(f) if an investigator does not perform one or more of the requirements in 118 CMR 5.03(1)(a) through (e), the investigator shall detail in the Investigation Report why the requirement was not met and the Commission shall determine whether said requirement(s) is material to the investigation.

 (2) Requirements of Retaliation Investigation Report.
-The Investigation Report of the investigation conducted by the Commission shall be submitted to the Commission's Director of Investigations within 45 business days from the date on which the allegation of retaliation was assigned for investigation.
+The Investigation Report of the investigation conducted by the Commission shall be submitted to the Commission's Director of Investigations within 60 business days from the date on which the allegation of retaliation was assigned for investigation.
 Said Report shall contain the information acquired during the completion of the required tasks set out in 118 CMR 5.03(1) and all other information deemed appropriate by the Commission to ensure that the designated investigator has properly investigated and evaluated the allegation of retaliation reported to the Commission and has made appropriate findings of fact and conclusions.
-Upon request and for good cause shown, the Commission may extend this filing deadline.
+The Commission may extend this filing deadline.

 (3) Rights of the Alleged Retaliator.
 During an interview, the alleged retaliator shall have the following rights: